wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     The hardware device prepares its internal output buffer for playback.
 Playback begins when the internal output buffer starts receiving audio data.

-2. To start playing the recorded audio, copy the audio data from the local buffer to the internal output buffer using the `Write()` method of the `Tizen.Multimedia.AudioCapture` class:
+2. To start playing the recorded audio, copy the audio data from the local buffer to the internal output buffer using the `Write()` method of the `Tizen.Multimedia.AudioPlayback` class:

     ```
     int bytesWritten = audioPlayback.Write(buffer);